The motivation behind Spex

 open

-: takes a filepath and returns a file descriptor;write
+: takes a file path and returns a file descriptor;write

 : takes a file descriptor and string and returns how many bytes it successfully wrote;close